 UCLA Law is home to a dozen student-edited journals packed with critical analyses of today’s most pressing legal issues.
-Some of our publications – like the Asian Pacific American Law Journal and the National Black Law Journal – were the first of their kind in the nation.
+Some of our publications – including the Asian Pacific American Law Journal and the National Black Law Journal – were the first of their kind in the nation.
 All of our journals are forums for preeminent scholars, practicing attorneys and students wishing to play a role in the most significant legal discourse of our time.

 Asian Pacific American Law Journal